viralk/viralk/README.md

 # Hello there! 👋
 ## I'm Manuel, a creative web developer living in Pisa, Italy 🇮🇹

 I mainly work in e-commerce (Jewelry and high-end watches ATM), where my other skills in digital graphics, marketing and data analysis can combine to provide great results.
-Through my work experience I also help smaller companies to take their first steps in the digital world.
+Through my work experience I also help smaller companies make their first steps in the digital world.

 ### About Me
 - ⚙️ I'm proficient in HTML5, CSS3 / Sass, Javascript (ES6), Git / Github, CLI, responsive web design and more...